TheKnightReport - ESPN FPI projects the remaining games on Rutgers Football's schedule

 ESPN FPI projects the remaining games on Rutgers Football's schedule

-Following a 27-10 loss to Iowa this past weekend, Rutgers Football will head back to the road this upcoming weekend for a very tough matchup against the No. 3 ranked Ohio State Buckeyes.
+Following a 49-10 loss to Iowa this past weekend, Rutgers Football will head back home to SHI Stadium for a Friday night matchup against Nebraska.
 But before that, let's take a look at the updated FPI projections from ESPN for the remaining games on the Scarlet Knights schedule.

 Thanks to the ESPN Football Power Index, there is now an analytical way to predict the victor of each college football game in the entire nation.
 For those that aren't familiar with the FPI, you can read the definition of the index here.